hhaeri/Semantic-Segmentation-for-Feature-Extraction/README.md

 ## Model Architecture

-Absolutely!
-Since your repository includes **both U-Net and Mask R-CNN implementations**, the **"Model Architecture"** section should reflect this dual approach.
-Here's a revised version that describes both architectures clearly while preserving your original tone and intent:

----

-## Model Architecture

 This project implements and compares two deep learning models for semantic segmentation: **U-Net** and **Mask R-CNN**.
 Each model offers distinct advantages depending on the nature of the features being extracted and the characteristics of the input maps.

 ### 🧠 U-Net